Childhood Trauma Therapy, CPTSD & Emotional Neglect (CEN)

 Your life is pretty good and anyone without access to your phone would be fooled.

-Your stupidly long screen time, the multiple therapists you follow on IG and the half finished self help books (the less said about 'Let them' the better) would tell a different story…
+But your stupidly long screen time, the multiple therapists you follow on IG (and have tried without success), the half-finished self-help books would tell a different story.

 Move along, nothing to see here.

-And yet it’s been easier to upgrade your life than your feelings.
-Because you can’t buy what you’re looking for (although you’ve tried).
+And yet it’s been easier to upgrade your life than how you feel about yourself.

 You still feel lost.